y0014984/Advanced-Equipment/README.md

 ## Features

-- Power Management (Power Consumption, Batteries, Sun Collectors, Generators)
+- Power Management (Power Consumption, Batteries, Sun Collectors, Generators, Connections)
 - Interaction (Turn On/Off/Standby/Adjust/Use things like Laptops and Lamps, Put in Inventory)
-- armaOS (Unique Terminal-like interface for computers; multiple designs)
+- armaOS (Unique Terminal-like interface for computers; multiple designs, User Management)
-- Filesystem Managment (Files, Folders and Programs on Computers and USB-Sticks)
+- Filesystem Managment (Files, Folders and Programs on Computers and USB-Sticks, incl.
+Permissions)
 - Network Management (only basics implemented yet)
 - Logistics (Fold and unfold objects, move them around, put them into vehicles)
-- 3DEN Modules (Easy Mission Making)
+- 3DEN Modules (Easy Mission Making by adding Connections, Files, Directories, Users, Commands and Games)
+- Zeus Support (Modules, Connections, Settings, Functions)
+- "UI on texture" for armaOS computers (every player sees the live screen)
-- Localization (English, German, French, Russian, Simplified Chinese)
+- Localization (English, German, French, Italian, Russian, Simplified Chinese)

 ## Wiki

 See <a href="https://github.com/y0014984/Advanced-Equipment/wiki">Wiki pages</a> for additional information on how to use Advanced Equipment.

 ## Installation

-Download the latest versions of Advanced Equipment, CBA_A3 and ACE.
+Download the latest versions of Advanced Equipment, CBA_A3 and ACE3.
 Unpack these mods in your Arma 3 and Arma 3 server installation folders.
 Simply launch Arma 3 with `-mod=@CBA_A3;@ace;@AE3`.
 You can also get this mod on <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=2888888564">Steam Workshop</a>.

 ## Known Issues

-* This mod is still under development and isn't recommended for productive use right now.
+- This mod is still under development and isn't recommended for productive use right now.
-* No Zeus support at the moment.

 ## Contact and Contribution

-If you want to contribute or have any questions, simply join my [Discord](https://discord.com/invite/JMmxXEx) We are always searching for contributors that help us on translations.
+If you want to contribute or have any questions, simply join my [Discord](https://discord.com/invite/JMmxXEx) We are always searching for contributors that help us with modelling, coding and translations.

 ## AE3 Developer Report

-See our <a href="https://www.youtube.com/watch?v=pfM_eAQinmY&list=PLbrLObIILp9NzNUi-QtDtAwV5UEnYMfO_">AE3-DEVREP</a> Developer Video Blog for letest changes, bugfixes and new features.
+See our <a href="https://www.youtube.com/watch?v=pfM_eAQinmY&list=PLbrLObIILp9NzNUi-QtDtAwV5UEnYMfO_">AE3-DEVREP</a> Developer Video Blog for latest changes, bugfixes and new features.

 ## License